-An extensive Playstation Vita Updated Rerelease titled Persona 4: The Golden.note The remake features alternate costumes for characters, two new Social Links with Tohru Adachi and new character Marie, new enemies and areas to explore, new Ultimate Personas for the party, new gameplay mechanics in both the real world and in the Midnight Channel involving motorbikes, combination attacks between characters, a new Bad Ending, new events taking place during the December to March Time Skip, a new epilogue, and on top of all of that, a completely redone opening animation and new event cutscenes by Madhouse.
+Persona 4: Golden: An extensive Playstation Vita Updated Re-release.note The remake features alternate costumes for characters, two new Social Links with Tohru Adachi and new character Marie, new enemies and areas to explore, new Ultimate Personas for the party, new gameplay mechanics in both the real world and in the Midnight Channel involving motorbikes, combination attacks between characters, a new Bad Ending, new events taking place during the December to March Time Skip, a new epilogue, and on top of all of that, a completely redone opening animation and new event cutscenes by Madhouse.

-A Spin-Off manga running in Persona Magazine and starring Yosuke Hanamura titled Persona 4: The Magician.
+Persona 4: The Magician: A Spin-Off manga running in Persona Magazine and starring Yosuke Hanamura.

-A Light Novel featuring Naoto Shirogane investigating a new case outside of Inaba two years after the original story titled Persona X Detective: Naoto
+Persona × Detective: Naoto: A Light Novel featuring Naoto Shirogane investigating a new case outside of Inaba two years after the original story.

 An Aesop: The lesson at the end of the game is that it's best to seek and face the truth, no matter how bad it is.
 Because by knowing the truth and accepting it, you can start to move on.
 The fog throughout the game is a metaphor for how most of humanity is more comfortable believing in convenient lies, because they're afraid to accept the truth.

-The Golden adds several others, like restarting on the same dungeon floor after a game over and being able to select what skills your Personas inherit during fusion.
-Also, in a New Game Plus, you can select anytime what the difficulty is going to be like.
+In a New Game+ on Golden, you can select anytime what the difficulty is going to be like.
 As in going to Settings and manually change how much or little you get EXP, money, how badly you take damage, etc.

-Apocalypse How: A downplayed version near the end as the fog covering Inuaba makes the people more and more apathetic & erratic.
+Apocalypse How: A downplayed version near the end as the fog covering Inaba makes the people more and more apathetic & erratic.

 Shadows on the map will sometimes look like Persona 3's "Maya" series enemies, none of which appear in 4.
 The introductory cutscene to the game's first real fight makes it pretty clear that the Shadows can start out looking like the Maya enemies before transforming into their freaky battle shapes.
 That being said, none actually remain as a pathetic masked blob to go into battle.